inoxlang/inox/docs/builtin.md

 ### http

 the http namespace contains functions to read, modify & delete HTTP resources.
-Most functions accept the --insecure option to ignore certificate errors & the --client option to specify a HTTP client to use.
+Most functions accept the --insecure option to ignore certificate errors & the --client option to specify an HTTP client to use.
 ### http.get

-the http.get function takes a URL (or host) as first argument and returns a HTTP response.
+the http.get function takes a URL (or host) as first argument and returns an HTTP response.
 The --insecure options causes the function to ignore certificate errors.

 **examples**